 Medical professionals and hospitals owe a duty of care to their patients to protect them from harm.
 Although most physicians and medical facilities uphold that medical oath, medical errors that injure patients still occur at an alarming rate.
 Some injuries are caused by medical errors, while others are caused by negligent actions.
 When patients are harmed, they have the right to file a medical malpractice claim or lawsuit to seek compensation for their injuries and losses.

 Thousands of patients suffer injuries each year from misdiagnosed conditions, improper treatments, surgical errors, medication errors, and negligent actions.
-John Hopkins School of Medicine reports that medical errors are the third-highest cause of death in the United States, but most go unreported.
+Johns Hopkins School of Medicine reports that medical errors are the third-highest cause of death in the United States, but most go unreported.
 Myths and distorted facts about medical malpractice often prevent injured patients from pursuing legal action.

 Medical Errors are Rare